Episode 1. Lift up Your Eyes

 Download audio file

 Things get tough sometimes.
 We all know we need faith.
 We want to have faith.
 Yet all too often, we become downcast and afraid.
-We lose the plot, just when we need the sort of faith that moves mountains.
-If what you are looking for is to discover the truth about a faith so deep and […]
+Why don’t you join Berni Dymet, as he opens up God’s word to …

 Things get tough sometimes.
-We all know we need faith.
-We want to have faith.
-Yet all too often, we become downcast and afraid.
-We lose the plot, just when we need the sort of faith that moves mountains.
+And at those times, We all know that we need faith.
+We all want to have faith.
+Yet all too often, right when we need it, it eludes us. we become downcast and afraid.

 You know something?
 I’m really excited today because today on the programme we are kicking off a four-week series on faith.
 I’ve called it Having Faith that Moves Mountains.
 Jesus once said to His disciples: